IgorSok4/IgorSok4/README.md

 <img src="banner_mount_stars_purple.gif" alt="baner" style="width:1280px;height:420px">

+- ✈️ I work for Lufthansa Group Business Services in the **IT Product Management** team.

-- 🧑‍🎓 IT student at the Pedagogical University of Krakow
+- 🧑‍🎓 IT student at the University of the National Education Commission, Krakow

-- 🔭 I’m currently working on **Django web apps**
+- 🔭 I’m currently working on **Microsoft Power Platform Apps and Automations**

-- 🌱 I’m currently learning **Django, OOP**
+- 🌱 I’m currently learning **Django, Power Platform**

 - 📫 How to reach me **sok.igor4@gmail.com**